gitlabhq/gitlabhq/doc/install/installation.md

 ### Relative URL support

-See the [Relative URL documentation](relative_url.md) for more information on how to set this up.
+See the [Relative URL documentation](relative_url.md) for more information on how to configure GitLab with a relative URL.

 ### Using HTTPS